Kane tells Tottenham he wants to leave this summer - Latest transfer news

 But now seems like the right time to depart.

-He has outgrown Tottenham and Levy’s poor decisions in terms of managers and player recruitment has seen the progress made under Mauricio Pochettino.
+He has outgrown Tottenham and Levy’s poor decisions in terms of managers and player recruitment has seen the progress made under Mauricio Pochettino vanish.
+Kane is said to be disappointed that Spurs haven’t matched his own ambition.

 Kane will have found it tough to make this decision, but his head has clearly overruled his heart.